Page 44: Early years

-Recent news
+Later years

 Their single, "With or Without Your Help", was produced by Joe Gibb (who has produced albums for Funeral for a Friend, Million Dead & Brigade), is available for download on iTunes.
 Three new songs, from the Mini-EP Crash Factory Sessions, were put up on the band's Myspace in late April 2008.
 The songs include "No Truth at All", "To Make You Proud", and a re-recording of "Watch Me Fade".
 On 13 June 2008 they headlined at the Carling Academy in Burmingham.
 The band's newest single "Answers" came out on 27 July 2009, released digitally on iTunes and other online mediums.

 In 2011, Page 44 won the Red Bull Band Jam, winning a chance to tour with The Blackout and We Are The Ocean, as well as earning time in the Red Bull recording studio.

 As a result of this, Page 44 also had their EP Leave The Last Man Behind, produced by Red Bull Studios in London, released for free courtesy of Rock Sound Magazine in December 2011.

 Page 44 began recording their debut album, All That Changes, Stays the Same in January 2013.
 The album was crowdfunded through PledgeMusic and is released on 25 March 2013.
 The band toured areas of England in support of the album in early 2013.
 They also played on the UK leg of Vans Warped Tour in November 2013.